Cleanroom: Operating procedure

 When cleaning, only special mops and buckets are used.
 Cleaning chemicals used tend to involve sticky elements to trap dust, and may need a second step with light molecular weight solvents to clear.
-Cleanroom furniture is designed beforehand to produce a minimum of particles, and is easy to clean.
+Cleanroom furniture is designed to produce a minimum of particles and is easy to clean.

 A cleanroom is as much a process and a meticulous culture to maintain, as it is a space as such.

 Personnel contamination of cleanrooms

 The greatest threat to cleanroom contamination comes from the users themselves.
 In the healthcare and pharmaceutical sectors, control of microorganisms is important, especially microorganisms likely to be deposited into the air stream from skin shedding.
 Studying cleanroom microflora is of importance for microbiologists and quality control personnel to assess changes in trends.
 Shifts in the types of microflora may indicate deviations from the "norm" such as resistant strains or problems with cleaning practices.

-In assessing cleanroom micro-organisms, the typical flora are primarily those associated with human skin (Gram-positive cocci), although microorganisms from other sources such as the environment (Gram-positive rods) and water (Gram-negative rods) are also detected, although in lower number.
+In assessing cleanroom microorganisms, the typical flora are primarily those associated with human skin (Gram-positive cocci), although microorganisms from other sources such as the environment (Gram-positive rods) and water (Gram-negative rods) are also detected, although in lower number.
 Common bacterial genera include Micrococcus, Staphylococcus, Corynebacterium, and Bacillus, and fungal genera include Aspergillus and Penicillium.